SatSale/SatSale/README.md

 ```
 Changing `YOUR_SERVER_IP` to the IP address of the machine you're running BTCPyment through.
 Optionally, you can redirect a domain to that IP and use that instead.

-## Security
-For maximum security, we recommend hosting on a machine where your node only has access to a **watch-only** wallet.

-## Using HTTPS & Domains
+### Using HTTPS & Domains
 Embedded iframes are easy if your site only uses HTTP.
 But if your site uses HTTPS, then you can see your donation button at `http://YOUR_SERVER_IP:8000/` but will not be able to in an embedded iframe.
 See [HTTPS instructions](docs/HTTPS.md).

+## Payment Gateway (Woocommerce)
+Currently we only support Woocommerce via Wordpress, with plans to extend to others in the future.
+BTCPyment acts as a custom payment gateway for Woocommerce via the plugin found in `/gateways`.
+Please click here for installation instructions.

+## Security
+For maximum security, we recommend hosting on a machine where your node only has access to a **watch-only** wallet.

 # Developers
 ### You only need a little python!